Titan Airways’ aim is to ensure its business and activities contribute positively to society.

 Fleet age and renewal

-Our aircraft fleet is a mix of ages but our Board has decreed that aircraft renewals over time will result in the introduction of more modern, fuel-efficient and quieter aircraft.
+We continue to seek opportunities to further modernise our fleet with the aim of operating only the quietest, most environmentally aircraft available.
 In general terms, we will endeavour to introduce aircraft of less than 10 years old for the future.
 By doing this, the carbon footprint of the aircraft operation will be reduced over time.

 Noise

-The noise aircraft make is a contentious subject and can affect people who live near airports in a negative manner.
-Although our business is the commercial operation of aircraft, the noise effect is always taken into consideration.
 Our pilots are trained regularly to the highest standards to ensure that they follow the published departure and arrival routes at airports that are designed to minimise the effects on local communities.
 Use of Continuous Descent Profiles will always be made use of wherever possible.

 Air quality